Port

 Meals not included

-You'll cross the typical peat moors of central Lewis before heading toward the stunning west coast and the Callanish Standing Stones.
+Cross the typical peat moors of central Lewis before heading toward the stunning west coast, passing the Callanish Standing Stones.
 This henge, in the shape of a Celtic cross, is the island's most dramatic prehistoric ruin and dates from 1500 BC.

-Next, continue along the beautiful Atlantic coastal road and stop at Carloway -- a pretty parish with a scattering of island croft houses.
-Here, you'll see the Carloway Broch fortified stone tower, built around 100 BC for defensive purposes.
+The beautifully restored coastal road leads to Carloway -- a pretty parish with a scattering of island croft houses.
+Here, you'll see the Carloway Broch -- a fortified stone tower built around 100 BC for defensive purposes.
 It is the best-preserved broch in the Hebrides.

 Watch a weaving demonstration and explore other parts of the village.

-You'll turn inland again and cross the bleak, open moorland to Stornoway.
+You'll turn inland and cross the open moorland back to Stornoway.

 Notes: